CSAT benchmarks help businesses understand whether their customer satisfaction is on par, or quietly falling behind industry standards.

 How to Improve Your CSAT Score

-- Train agents in empathy and soft skills – Your team should listen well and solve problems.
+- Train agents in empathy, not just process.
+Your team should listen well and solve problems.
 This ensures customers get thoughtful support when they need it.

-- Improve first-call resolution (FCR) – About 95% of customers stay with companies that solve problems in one call.
+- Prioritize first-contact resolution (FCR).
+About 95% of customers stay with companies that solve problems in one call.
 This drops to 91% when it takes multiple calls.
 Give your agents the tools and authority to fix issues on the first try.

 - Monitor call quality – Quality assurance tools and scorecards help review interactions.
 Look at tone, accuracy, and problem-solving to find ways to get better.